junqing-zhang/junqing-zhang.github.io/resources/wireless/bluetooth.md

 ## Matlab Bluetooth Support
 Matlab has also provided simulation support for Bluetooth and BLE.
 Visit [Communications Toolbox Library for the Bluetooth Protocol support package](https://uk.mathworks.com/help/comm/bluetooth.html) for more information.

+Return to the Main Page of [Wireless Communication Technologies](/resources/wireless/).